JaKooLit/Debian-Hyprland/README.md

 #### ⚠️ Pre-requisites and VERY Important! ###
 - Do not run this installer as sudo or as root
 - This Installer requires a user with a priviledge to install packages
 - This is only tested on 24.04 LTS.
-Older Ubuntu wont work
+Older Ubuntu versions wont work
 - If you have login Manager already like GDM (gnome login manager), I highly advice not to install SDDM.
 But if you decide to install SDDM, see here [`Issue 2 - SDDM`](https://github.com/JaKooLit/Debian-Hyprland/issues/2)

 > [!IMPORTANT]
 > If you are using Gnome already, DO NOT install the SDDM.
 The GDM Login Manager works well with Hyprland.
 For some reason, during installation, you will be asked which login manager you wanted to use.
 But during my test, nothing happened.

-> [!CAUTION]
-> For Ubuntu with NVIDIA GPU's, make sure to edit the install-scripts/nvidia.sh .
-Delete all packages in nvidia_pkg except libva-wayland2 and nvidia-vaapi-driver and uncomment/remove # before sudo ubuntu-drivers install.
-You also need to delete or simply just add # in the lines 37 and 38  echo "echo "## for nvidia" | sudo tee -a... and echo "deb http://deb.debian.org/debian........

 > [!WARNING]
 > If you have GDM already as log-in manager, DO NOT install SDDM